$1/k$-homogeneous long solenoids: The finite case

 Recall that $\Lambda_{\kappa+1}$ is the the two point compactification of $\Lambda_{\kappa+1}^o=\mathbb Z\times \Lambda_\kappa^-$ with the lexicographic order, where $\Lambda_\kappa^-=\Lambda_\kappa\setminus \{\operatorname{max} \Lambda\} $. $\Lambda_{\kappa+1}^o$ can be thought of as the real line with each open interval $(k,k+1)$ replaced by $\Lambda_\kappa\setminus \partial\Lambda$.
 By condition $(ii)$ above, the points $k=(k,\operatorname{min} \Lambda)$ are the only Type $\kappa+1$ points in $\Lambda_{\kappa+1}$, and note that this makes the endpoints of $\Lambda_{\kappa+1}$ the only Type $\kappa+2$ points in that space, and hence the point $\infty$ of the corresponding quotient space $\Sigma$ the only Type $\kappa+2$ point there.

 Let $\vec{x}\in O_i$ and $\vec{y}\in O_j$ with $i\neq j$.
 We show that there is no autohomeomorphism of $S$ taking $\vec{s}$ to $\vec{y}$.
-W.l.o.g., $i>j$.
+We may assume $i>j$.
 By Corollary~\ref{cantorcor}, every neighborhood of $y_1$ contains a copy of some neighborhood of $x_1$.
 By an easy induction, every neighborhood of $x_i$ contains non-$G_\delta$ points.
 So we have a contraction if $j=1$, since $y_1$ then has a neighborhood of all $G_\delta$ points.
 Suppose $j>0$.
 Another easy induction shows that every neighborhood of $x_i$ contains infinitely many points of Type $j$.
 So again we have a contradiction since $y_1$ has a neighborhood $N$ with only one Type $j$ point.
 It follows that no autohomeomorphism of $S$ maps $\vec{x}$ to $\vec{y}$.

 Suppose now that $\vec{x}$ and $\vec{y}$ are in the same $O_a$.
 If $a=\kappa+2$, then $x_1=y_1=\infty$, and every $x_m$ (resp. $y_m$) for $m\geq 2$ is $\infty_i$ (resp. $\infty_j$) for some $i,j<m$.
 Thus the appropriate rotation $R_k$ will map $x_m$ to $y_m$ and commute with the bonding maps; it follows that there is an authohomeomorphism of $S$ mapping $\vec{x}$ to $\vec{y}$.
 If $a=\kappa+1$, then $x_1$ and $y_1$ correspond to points in $\mathbb Z$ in $\Lambda_{\kappa+1}^o$.
 This case is easily taken care of by the same argument as for $O_2$ in the case $\kappa=2$.